Home / Insights / Application

 Jitamitra Electro Engineering · Fan-engineering notes, written for the engineer.

 Sources & basis.
 Grounded in a real furnace-exhaust fan we built for a heat-treatment OEM: a ~40,000 CMH, 100 mmWC, 350 °C backward-curved centrifugal fan on a 25 HP drive.
 Duty, densities and the cold-vs-hot impeller power (13.9 kW hot at 350 °C vs 29.6 kW cold at 20 °C) are taken from the fan's technical data sheet and selection curve; the damper-closed, soft-start hot-start procedure is the datasheet's stated starting condition.
-The density-correction and cold-start sizing method are drawn from our internal duty-point training module.
-Customer name, model/type codes and job number withheld.
+Customer name, model/type codes and job number withheld for confidentiality.
 Tested to the IS 4894 / AMCA 210 method; balanced to ISO 1940 G2.5; vibration to ISO 14694 BV3 — methods, not third-party certifications.

 Flow, static, gas temperature, application — or attach a spec, GA drawing or a multi-fan schedule.
 Engineer to engineer.